Maine lawmakers have backed themselves into a corner on tax conformity, Medicaid expansion

 Breen said that while Democrats are “perfectly willing to engage in negotiation,” they’re also “not interested in swallowing any poison pills that we don’t need to swallow” and they may “go home” and try again to expand Medicaid in practice next year.
 Her party has been wary of business tax cuts in LePage’s conformity proposal.

-For his part, Fredette blamed Senate President Mike Thibodeau, R-Winterport, and House Speaker Sara Gideon, D-Freeport, for negotiating a deal long unpalatable to House Republicans with little public debate, saying they “put themselves in this position.”
+Fredette blamed Senate President Mike Thibodeau, R-Winterport, and House Speaker Sara Gideon, D-Freeport, for negotiating to get a deal that has been long unpalatable to House Republicans with little public debate, saying they “put themselves in this position.”

+However, Thibodeau chief of staff Robert Caverly said Fredette is “either confused or he’s being dishonest” about negotiations on the issue, saying Senate Republicans haven’t agreed to anything.
+He said House Republicans walked away from negotiations on Monday, leaving it “hard” for Democrats “to know what the Republican position is.”

 Fredette said while Republicans want to see something done on tax conformity, Democrats have put forward “no sustainable plan” to fund expansion and that House Republicans may withhold the two-thirds of votes necessary in both chambers to extend the legislative session if others float that as an option.